FredKSchott/snowpack/www/_template/getting-started.md

 }
 ```

-Now let's include in our project by adding it to index.html in the `<head>`
+Include it in your project by adding it to index.html in the `<head>`

 ```diff
     <meta name="description" content="Starter Snowpack App" />